dans-art/super-easy-stock-manager/readme.txt

 == Changelog ==
+= [1.4] 2023-12-28 =
+- Update stock sets the given amount instead of updating it
+- Style improvements

 = [1.3.6] 2022-12-21 =
 - Added numeric keyboard input for mobile devices
 - Fixed container height on mobile